Melissa Brusie

 Business Manager

-In the equestrian world Melissa participated in the hunter/jumper world as an owner and rider.
-She rode with much success under the supervision of many top-level trainers in both Atlanta, Georgia and then in Wellington, Florida.
-Her trainers included Geoff Teall in the later phase of her time in this discipline.
+In the equestrian world, Melissa was actively involved in the hunter/jumper discipline as both an owner and a rider.
+She experienced considerable success while training under several top-level instructors in Atlanta, Georgia, and Wellington, Florida.
+Among her trainers was Geoff Teall, who guided her during the later stages of her time in this discipline.

 Melissa, who has been the Business Manager at the Palm Beach Equine Sports Complex for over 20 years, is the wife of the well-known Dr. Robert Brusie, equine surgeon at the Palm Beach Equine Clinic.
 Together they have raised two lovely daughters; Alyson who has recently graduated from Georgetown University Law Center and Kayla, a recent graduate of the University of Miami Business School.